Employer Insights

 Minor employees between ages 16 and 17:

-• Are entitled to an uninterrupted meal break of at least 30 minutes if they work more than 5 hours in a day
+• Are entitled to an uninterrupted meal break of at least 30 minutes if he or she works more than 5 hours in a day

 • Must be allowed a rest period no later than the end of the third hour of the shift